 The client’s accounting team will use the received journal entries to update the local ERP system and/or disclosure reports either manually or via an upload (4).

 Can LAaaS be tested?

 An ideal way to discover more about LAaaS is to join one of our Webinars or test it.

 Testing LAaaS is very straightforward.
 Qiado offers a non-binding trial period.
-In this period, we receive a contract sample and provide the according output files.
+In this period, we receive a contract sample and provide the according to output files.

 Only if a client is convinced about this proof of concept, a service agreement is formally signed.
-This agreement will guarantee a defined service level and provide access of dedicated customer personnel to the LAaaS ticket tool.
+This agreement will guarantee a defined service level and provide access to dedicated customer personnel to the LAaaS ticket tool.